-In this article we want to give you some advice and try to answer to many questions that have been asked by our brides in the past.
-We hope they can help you!
+In this article, we aim to provide you with valuable advice and answers to the many questions posed by our brides in the past.
+We hope these insights prove helpful to you as well!

 Tips for a Calm Wedding Morning

 Lingerie or pajamas?
 Here you can really have your fun.
-Some of our favorite options for what to wear while getting ready for a wedding include nightgowns in silk or chiffon fabric or tanks with silk shorts that can be worn over and over again after the wedding day.
-You could personalize them with each bridesmaid name or with some fun phrases.
+Some of our favorite options for what to wear while getting ready for a wedding include nightgowns in silk or chiffon fabric or tanks with silk shorts, that can be worn over and over again after the wedding day.
+You could personalize them with each bridesmaid name or with some fun writings.

 Surely you will need to deliver these items to the girls the night before the wedding and in the morning they will be ready to start getting ready.